oweb36/mws-docs/Characters/Air Conditioners/PKayFsa.md

 ## Identity

-He is a Mitsubishi Electric (Mr. Slim) PKH-4FKSA.
+He is a Mitsubishi Electric (Mr. Slim) PKH-4FKSA [air conditioner](Air%20Conditioners.md).
 His name is pronounced as Pee-Kay-Visa.

 He was born in 1997.
 He is a cisgender and heterosexual male.
 ## Personality